 Named for, and inspired by the ancient cathedral city of Wells, in England, this incredible ring has a level of detail rarely seen.
-The center old European cut diamond is dated c.1930 and is 1.05 tc, I color and SI1 clarity.
-Further small diamonds are coupled with precise milgrain to create a lovely floral pattern to the finished ring.
+The center old European cut diamond is dated c.1930 and is 1.05 ct, I color and SI1 clarity.
+Further small diamonds are coupled with precise milgrain to create a lovely floral pattern for the finished ring.

 The shoulders also have lots of detail, and the mounting has the diamond set high for maximum effect.